kunalshah/dynamodb-local/README.md

 # README

-## Why use this container
+## Why use this image

-- Amazon provides [local dynamodb](https://hub.docker.com/r/amazon/dynamodb-local) but it it in-memory so data doesn't persist after restart of the container.
+- [Amazon provided DynamoDb Local container image](https://hub.docker.com/r/amazon/dynamodb-local) is in-memory so data doesn't persist.
+This image allows data persistence between container restart and/or container removal.
-- This docker image is ~200MB smaller than [Amazon's local dynamodb](https://hub.docker.com/r/amazon/dynamodb-local)
+- This docker image is ~200MB smaller than [Amazon provided DynamoDb Local container image](https://hub.docker.com/r/amazon/dynamodb-local)
-- Source code is available of this Docker image.
-See [Dockerfile](https://github.com/kunalshah/dynamodb-local/Dockerfile)
+- Source code of this Docker image is available.
+See [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile).
+You can change parameters in [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile) and re-build the image if you need to.
+Instructions are provided below.

+---

 ## About this image

-This dynamodb-local container image
+This dynamodb-local container image:

-- allow you to persist the data between container restarts and removal
+- Allow data persistence between container restarts and removal
-- uses Dynamodb's default port 8000
+- Uses DynamoDb's default port 8000
+- Uses sharedDb so that applications can access the data regardless of the region

-If you want Dynamodb Local to listen on some other port, then you can clone the repo, change the port in Dockerfile and rebuild the image.
+If you want DynamoDb Local to listen to other port, or you don't want sharedDB, then you can clone the repo, change appropriately in [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile) and re-build the image.

+---

 ## How to run this image